Malpelo Island Scuba Diving Expedition – Conservation & Adventure

 Here’s the breakdown of what you get once aboard:

-📍Point of departure: Bueanventura
+📍Point of departure: Buenaventura

 🤿10 days in a comfortable liveaboard